 Starting with the weight of the guitars, the Classic is slightly lighter than the Standard.
 This is thanks to the Classic’s 9-hole weight relief.
 This means that small holes have been made in the guitar to cut down on the weight a bit.

 The other difference between the two is with the neck.
-The neck on a Les Paul Classic is slightly thinner than a Standard’s.
+Typically, the neck on a Les Paul Classic is slightly thinner than a Standard’s.

 But the difference is so small.
 I don’t feel like I am playing any faster or more comfortably on a Classic than a Standard.
 But maybe someone with smaller hands might notice a bigger difference.